RadioAstronomySoftwareGroup/pyuvdata/docs/conventions.rst

 *ant1-ant2*, where :math:`\mathcal{V}_{12}=\langle V_{1} V_{2}^{*} \rangle`, and the
 *uvw*-coordinate is calculated by taking the position of the first antenna minus the second.
-The pyuvdata software package uses the *ant2-ant1* convention (as does MIRIAD; with UVFITS, MeasurementSet, FHD, and Mir formats using the opposite convention).
+The pyuvdata software package uses the *ant2-ant1* convention (as does MIRIAD; with UVFITS, MeasurementSet, FHD, and Mir formats use the opposite convention).

 Phase Center Types
 ------------------